Primeness of alternating virtual links: Lassos, lasso diagrams, and lasso numbers

-Note that every $D$-efficient lasso is acceptable.
+Note that, for any diagram $D$ of any nonsplit pair $(\Sigma,L)$, every $D$-efficient lasso is acceptable.
 In general, computing lasso numbers of diagrams (let alone links!) may appear difficult.
 In practice, however, computing lasso numbers of diagrams is sometimes straightforward, due to the following fact:

 \begin{prop} Consider a pair $(\Sigma,D)$, where $\Sigma$ has genus $g$.
 Then every acceptable lasso $X$ for $(\Sigma,D)$ satisfies